Much (TV channel): Under Bell (2006–present)

 In 2010, the CRTC rejected a request by CTVglobemedia to reduce the percentage of music video programming that the channel shows from 50 to 25 percent.
 CTV's second request to the CRTC to reduce and reposition its Canadian programming was also denied.
 For the reasoning behind these requests, CTV explained that "music videos no longer distinguish the service as they are readily available through other sources."
 This was met with mixed reaction by music fans and drew the ire of notable artists.

 On June 1, 2011, MuchMusic launched its high definition simulcast feed.

 Beginning in September 2013, the channel would air more comedy programming targeting young adult men during the late afternoon and primetime hours, much of it moved from The Comedy Network.
 Such shows included Comedy Central series (such as South Park, Tosh.0 and The Jeselnik Offensive), reruns of The Simpsons and The Cleveland Show, as well as Late Night with Jimmy Fallon and Conan.
 These changes came when Comedy's request for licence amendments to reduce requirements for Canadian content and increase the amount of animated programming it could air was denied.
-The channel officially dropped the word "Music" from its name in press releases and promos as a result of this revamp, becoming known simply as Much, and the channel became a sister network to Canal D, Canal Vie, Vrak, and Z. Subsequently, a variety of other Astral Media properties (Family, Disney XD, the two Disney Junior services, MusiquePlus, MusiMax, seven radio stations, the Teletoon networks, Historia, and Séries+) — were sold to third parties.
+Around the same time, the channel officially shortened its name to "Much"; while the "Much" shorthand had historically been used as part of its branding, the channel had still used "MuchMusic" as its main branding.

-Most of the channel's previous non-music programming, such as Pretty Little Liars and Degrassi, moved to sister channels M3 (formerly MuchMoreMusic & MuchMore) and MTV respectively.
+Most of the channel's previous non-music programming, such as Pretty Little Liars and Degrassi, moved to sister channels M3 (formerly MuchMoreMusic and MuchMore) and MTV respectively.
 At the same time the channel cut back further on original music-related programming apart from Video on Trial, The Wedge, countdowns, and other non-hosted blocks of music videos, with New.Music.Live. confirmed to have been cancelled and the likes of RapCity no longer appearing on Much's schedule.
 By the summer of 2014, amidst production and staffing cutbacks, the Countdown went on hiatus and Much's remaining original shows, including a revamped Video on Trial, were cancelled.